reggieroby/nats-graph/README.md

 # nats-graph

+A Gremlin-compatible graph database, backed by NATS KV as the storage engine.

 Composable graph traversal helpers built on top of NATS JetStream key-value buckets.
 The API mirrors a Gremlin-style fluent traversal so you can script graph mutations and queries against a NATS deployment.

 ## Installation